t-0hmura/fairchem/docs/catalysts/examples_tutorials/OCP-introduction.md

 +++

-# Calculating adsorption energies
+# Adsorption energies

-Calculating adsorption energy with OCP
+Adsorption energies are always a reaction energy (an adsorbed species relative to some implied combination of reactants).
+There are many common schemes in the catalysis literature.

-Adsorption energies are different than you might be used to in OCP.
-For example, you may want the adsorption energy of oxygen, and conventionally you would compute that from this reaction:
+For example, you may want the adsorption energy of oxygen, and you might compute that from this reaction:

     1/2 O2 + slab -> slab-O

-This is not what is done in OCP.
-It is referenced to a different reaction
+DFT has known errors with the energy of a gas-phase O2 molecule, so it's more common to compute this energy relative to a linear combination of H2O and H2.
+The suggested reference scheme for consistency with OC20 is a reaction

     x CO + (x + y/2 - z) H2 + (z-x) H2O + w/2 N2 + * -> CxHyOzNw*